 This page contains the official guidelines regarding .eu in Cyrillic, or .ею.
 The information on this page is only available in English.

 Accredited registrars or registrars currently undergoing accreditation for the .eu extension are accredited for the .ею extension by default.
 No extra pre-payment is required.
-The registry-registrar agreement will be reviewed accordingly for future accreditations.

 Policies and procedures